-Contributions - Each year, participants may contribute 1% to 75% (effective July 11, 2020, with a prior contribution range of 2% to 75%) of their eligible compensation on a salary deferral basis subject to limitations specified in the Internal Revenue Code (the "Code").
-A participant may designate all or a portion of his/her pre-tax contribution as a Roth contribution.
-Participants may also contribute 1% to 75% of their eligible compensation on an after-tax basis.
+Prior to September 1, 2022: Prior to September 1, 2022, participants could contribute 1% to 75% of their eligible compensation on a salary deferral basis subject to limitations specified in the Internal Revenue Code of 1986, as amended (the "Code").
+A participant could designate all or a portion of his/her pre-tax contribution as a Roth contribution.
+Participants could also contribute 1% to 75% of their eligible compensation on an after-tax basis.
 Combined after-tax, Roth and pre-tax contributions may not exceed 75% of eligible compensation.
-Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
-The Company contributes to the Plan on behalf of each participant who contributes to the Plan and is represented by a rail union that negotiated a matching contribution with the Company.
-The Company's matching contribution is an amount equal to 50% of the participant's pre-tax, designated Roth, and after-tax contributions that are not in excess of 6% of the participant's eligible compensation for the payroll period.
+Participants who have attained age 50 before the end of the Plan year were eligible to make catch-up contributions.
+The Company contributed to the Plan on behalf of each participant who contributed to the Plan and is represented by a rail union that negotiated a matching contribution with the Company.
+The Company's matching contribution was an amount equal to 50% of the participant's combined pre-tax, designated Roth, and after-tax contributions that were not in excess of 6% of the participant's eligible compensation for the payroll period.